 Stage 1 Symptoms

-As previously mentioned, symptoms of mesothelioma are rare to non-existent during this stage.
-Yet, there are indications that patients should be wary of that may help doctors get an early diagnosis.
-For example, if you’ve been exposed to asbestos and experience any sort of chest, abdominal, or lung pain at all, you should immediately consult with your physician.
+Symptoms of mesothelioma are rare to non-existent during this stage.
+Yet, there are indications that may help doctors get an early diagnosis.
+If you’ve been exposed to asbestos and experience any sort of chest, abdominal, or lung pain at all, you should immediately consult with your physician.
 Bringing your complete medical and work history, including the time periods in which you were exposed to asbestos will greatly increase your chances of getting an early diagnosis.

 Other signs that usually come much later after Stage 1 consist of severe difficulty in breath, extreme pain in the chest and/or abdomen, weight loss, fatigue, lethargy, skin rashes, coughing, wheezing, and pleural effusions.